Soliciting a felony in Colorado

 If you or someone you know has been charged with criminal solicitation in Denver or Colorado, we invite you to contact us for a free consultation.

-No matter how damning the evidence against you seems our caring Denver criminal solicitation lawyers know that intent can be difficult to prove.
+No matter how damning the evidence against you seems our Denver criminal solicitation lawyers know that intent can be difficult to prove.
 And while there is no single best defense to Colorado solicitation charges, there are many ways to challenge the accusations.

 To schedule your free consultation, complete the form on this page or contact us at our centrally located Denver home office: